 Call now to talk with a treatment specialist about your recovery options.

-Am I Abusing Valium If I Self-Medicate?
+Am I Abusing the Valium Drug If I Self-Medicate?

 As an example: even though Valium can treat anxiety, this doesn’t mean you should use it on your own in an attempt to remedy this concern.
 This holds true whether you’re taking your own prescription in a way other than the doctor prescribed, or if you’re taking someone else’s.